Capitalisk/capitalisk-website/docs/guide-create-multisig-account.md

 They can either specify a new passphrase or re-use their personal account's main passphrase as the multisig passphrase.
 Once all prospective members have individually registered a `multisigPublicKey` key on their personal accounts, you can continue with the next step to register the main multisig account.

 ### 2.3.
-Create a new account to convert to a multisig account
+Create a new account to convert to a multisig account later

 ```
 account generate